infotel4iarc/CanReg5-RestAPI/readme.md

   -Dspring.profiles.active=local
   ```

+## Login into CanReg API

+Once the API application started, you can log in into the API and access to its endpoints or other functionalities (h2 console, swagger).

+To log in to CanReg API, you need a user with role API.
+This can be managed with [user manager](#user-management) in CanReg.

 ## Database

-The api uses CanReg's database to store system related information.
+The API uses CanReg's database to store system related information.
 Therefore, the application should be started before
-the api.
+the API.

+### Start CanReg database

 Once you have started and connected to CanReg, go to Management -> Advanced -> Start database server.